ilyess-sellami/BlueTeam-Handbook/README.md

 ## 💻 Endpoint Security

+Endpoint Security focuses on monitoring and protecting individual devices (workstations, servers, laptops) from malicious activity.
+SOC analysts use logs, EDR, and behavior analysis to detect, investigate, and respond to threats on endpoints.

 ### ❓ What is the difference between Antivirus (AV) and Endpoint Detection & Response (EDR)?
 - **Antivirus (AV):** Signature-based detection of known malware.
 Limited against advanced threats.
 - **EDR:** Provides real-time monitoring, detection, and response capabilities for suspicious activities on endpoints.
 Includes behavior analysis, process monitoring, and forensic data.